pombase/website/frontend/src/docs/faq/how-can-i-retrieve-a-gene-sequence-including-upstream-and-downstream-sequences.md

 to include.
 Click the Download button to see the sequence.
 You can save by copying and pasting from the browser.

-**To use the Genome Browser:**Click the "View in Genome Browser" link under the map graphic on a gene page, or go directly to the Genome Browser via the Tools menu, and search for a gene name or systematic ID.
+**To use the Genome Browser**: Click the "View in Genome Browser" link under the map graphic on a gene page, or go directly to the Genome Browser via the Tools menu, and search for a gene name or systematic ID.
 Click Export Data (a button on the left hand side).
 Select the number of